lrdj/iankdiabetes.github.io/_posts/2013-09-23-palace-to-palace-2013-woo-hoo-all-done-.md

 ---
 layout: post
-title: "Palace-to-Palace 2013: Woo-hoo all done:-)"
+title: "Palace-to-Palace 2013 --  Woo-hoo all done -- -)"
 date: 2013-09-23 08:30:51
-description: "Create Maps or search from 80 million at MapMyRide Right:-) Did it!
+description: " Create Maps or search from 80 million at MapMyRide Right -- -) Did it!
 Got the cycling done but failed on the fundraising.
-Any generous souls wanting to help support the work the Prince's Trust does with young people, the donation link is here: http://my.artezglobal.com/personalPage.aspx..."
+Any generous souls wanting to help support the work the Prince&#8217;s Trust does with young people, the donation&#8230;"
-thumbnail:
+thumbnail: defaultThumbnail.png
 alt: ""